WGCN: Graph Convolutional Networks with Weighted Structural Features: Introduction

 To address the above limitations, we propose a novel GCN variant named \emph{WGCN}.
 It models nodes' directional structural information, where the weights of in- and out-neighbors are determined by nodes' local topologies.
 WGCN contains two components. (i) the first component is a direction and degree aware Random Walk with Restart algorithm (DDRWR), where the walk is guided by both edge direction and node in- and out-degrees.
 We take the proximity of reaching $k$-hop neighbors from a given node as the structural fingerprint of the node.
 The procedure of computing the proximity quantitatively weights in- and out-neighbors for different nodes and captures communities simultaneously.
 Based on the structural fingerprint of each node, we define the node level interactions between node structural fingerprints to obtain an $\mathcal{N}$-dimensional vector for each node as its structural features ($\mathcal{N}$ is the number of nodes in the graph). (ii) the second component embeds node topology into a latent space, and nodes far away from each other in the graph may become neighbors in the latent space.
 Moreover, the positions of different nodes in the latent space capture their latent geometrical relationships.
 Based on nodes' geometrical relationships in the latent space, in message passing, WGCN performs an attention-based geometrical aggregation with learnable parameters for latent, in-, and out-neighbors, respectively.
 We summarize our contributions as follows:

 \begin{itemize}[leftmargin=*] \item We propose a novel GCN model named WGCN to capture nodes' structural information, which differentiates the weights of node in-neighbors from those of node out-neighbors according to nodes' local topologies. \item We propose to embed node topology into a latent space to obtain nodes' high-order dependencies and latent geometrical relationships.
-We then aggregate latent, in-, and out-neighbors separately with a geometrical attention-based message passing for node representation learning. \item We evaluate the proposed WGCN model with transductive node classification tasks on five public benchmark datasets, and WGCN achieves state-of-the-art performance consistently. \end{itemize}
+We then aggregate latent, in-, and out-neighbors separately with a geometrical attention-based message passing for node representation learning. \item We evaluate the proposed WGCN model with transductive node classification tasks on five public benchmark datasets, and WGCN achieves state-of-the-art performance consistently.
+We have made the implementation of WGCN public available\footnote{The source code is public available at: \href{https://github.com/ruizhang-ai/WGCN_Graph-Convolutional-Networks-with-Weighted-Structural-Features}{https://github.com/ruizhang-ai/WGCN\_Graph-Convolutional-Networks-with-Weighted-Structural-Features}.}. \end{itemize}